-The Fotonic Sensor™ is a non-contact instrument, which uses the fiber optics lever principle to perform displacement, vibration and surface-condition measurements.
+The Fotonic Sensor™ is a non-contact instrument, which uses the fiber optics lever principle to perform displacement measurement, vibration analysis and surface-condition measurements.
 The Fotonic Sensor transmits a beam of light through a flexible fiber-optic probe, receives light reflected from a target surface, and converts this light into an electrical signal proportional to the distance between the probe tip and the target being measured.
 A simplified example of the fiber optic principal is shown in Figure 2.
 The output signal voltage from the fiber optic sensor is then used to determine position, displacement, vibration amplitude, frequency and waveshape of a target surface.

 Fiber optic probe principles (Figure 2)